Chottanikkara

 Chottanikkara is a town and southern suburb of the city of Kochi, Kerala, India.
 In local administration, it is a panchayat which consists of Chottanikkara, Kanayannur, Eruvely, Kureekkad, Vattukkunnu, Palace Square and Kottayathupara villages.
-Chottanikkara is also a part of urban agglomeration of City of Kochi.
+Chottanikkara is also a part of urban agglomeration of the City of Kochi.

 The famous Chottanikkara temple is situated in town.
-Kochi city buses are directly connected to Chottanikkara.
-Chottanikkara Government School stadium is one of the largest stadiums in the Ernakulam District.
-Chottanikkara panchayats were selected as one of the best gram panchayat in the state by the Union Panchayati Raj Ministry.
+Kochi city buses are directly connected to Chottanikkara, with it usually being the last stop.
+The Chottanikkara Government School stadium is one of the largest stadiums in the Ernakulam District.
+The Chottanikkara Grama Panchayat was selected as one of the best gram panchayats in the state by the Union Panchayati Raj Ministry.